Friday, July 21, 2017

 The characters you meet are... different!
 What a weird game this is.

-Magically weird!
+Magically weird

 Collect the funky power-ups and use all magic spells to the best of your ability!

-I'm tripping out here but three blue dudes appear and cause me trouble.
+I'm tripping out here, but three blue dudes appear and cause me trouble.

 Aesthetics!

 I must take off my hat and commend Olivier Roge and Jocelyn Valais for such amazing work.
-Take a look at these screenshots and tell me you're not impressed by the gorgeous sprites and even the artwork as a whole?
-Possibly one of the best examples of 16-bit pixel art I've seen in any game.
+Take a look at these screenshots and tell me you're not impressed by the sprites and even the artwork as a whole?
+Possibly one of the best examples of 16-bit pixel art I've seen in a game.

 The CryptO'pinion?